ComedicChimera/chai-lang.dev/content/book/unit1/chapter5.md

 For values, the `match` operator acts exactly like the `==` operator.

+Finally, patterns in Chai must contain constant values.
+This means that you cannot place full expressions in patterns: only the pattern elements we discussed above.

+    6 match 3 + 2  # ERROR

+This allows Chai to generate more optimized code for pattern matching and to avoid confusion in the case of pattern variables which we will discuss later.

 ### Simple Match Expressions

 Now that you understand pattern matching, match expressions are a natural